Software on Aire

 Modules#

-You see see the applications we currently have installed by using the module avail command.
-To use a centrally installed application, use the module load <modulename> command. eg. module load eclipse.
-This makes the eclipse application and libraries available to the job or session by setting up appropriate paths and environment variables.
-You need to include the appropriate module command for every job that needs it.
-The settings do not persist between jobs or sessions, or from an interactive session to a batch job.
+To see the available applications, use the module avail command.
+To use a centrally installed application, load it with the module load <modulename> command, e.g., module load gcc.
+This sets up the necessary paths and environment variables for the application.
+Include the appropriate module command in every job script that requires it, as settings do not persist between jobs or sessions.

 Warning